20th Century Studios: Disney era

-On January 17, 2020, Disney renamed the studio to "20th Century Studios", which served to help avoid brand confusion with the Fox Corporation.
+On January 17, 2020, Disney renamed the studio to "Twentieth Century Studios", which served to help avoid brand confusion with Fox Corporation.
 Similar to other Disney film units, distribution of 20th Century Studios films is now handled in North America by Walt Disney Studios Motion Pictures and internationally by their sub-division Buena Vista International, while Searchlight Pictures operates their own autonomous distribution and marketing unit.
-Walt Disney Studios Home Entertainment distributes the films produced by 20th Century and Searchlight in home media under the 20th Century Studios Home Entertainment label.
+Walt Disney Studios Home Entertainment distributes the films produced by Twentieth Century and Searchlight in home media under their respective labels.
 The first film released by Disney under the studio's new name was The Call of the Wild, which was released on February 21, 2020.
 That same year, Ford vs. Ferrari (2019), among its four Academy Award nominations, earned the studio its first Best Picture nomination post-Disney acquisition.

 In the same year, held-over production president Emma Watts left the company.
-On March 12, 2020, Steve Asbell was named president, production of 20th Century Studios, while Morrison was named president, streaming, Walt Disney Studios Motion Picture Production to oversee live-action development and production of Walt Disney Pictures and 20th Century Studios for Disney+.
+On March 12, 2020, Steve Asbell was named president, production of Twentieth Century Studios, while Morrison was named president, streaming, Walt Disney Studios Motion Picture Production to oversee live-action development and production of Walt Disney Pictures and Twentieth Century Studios for Disney+.
 Philip Steuer will now lead physical and post-production and VFX, as president of production at Walt Disney Studios Motion Picture Production.
 Randi Hiller will now lead casting as executive VP casting, overseeing both Walt Disney Pictures and 20th Century Studios.
 Steuer has served as executive VP of physical production for Walt Disney Studios since 2015, and Hiller has led casting for Walt Disney Studios since 2011.
 Both will dual-report to Asbell and Sean Bailey.

+On September 1, 2020, the Japanese branch of Twentieth Century Studios, Twentieth Century Fox Japan, was absorbed into Disney Japan; Twentieth Century Studios' previous involvement with Toei Company as the Japanese co-distributor and Asian distributor for Dragon Ball films ended and were later taken over by Crunchyroll and Sony Pictures Releasing (via Sony Pictures Releasing International) outside of Japan, under license from Toei Animation.